ajsand/361_micro_A/README.md

-Small Python HTTP service that stores user accounts locally and lets a C++ chess program create and validate logins.
+Small Python HTTP service that stores user accounts locally and lets any program create and validate logins.
 All calls use JSON over HTTP at **http://localhost:5050**.

 Folder map